tal-training/python-full-stack/Cloud/exercises/linux/bash.md

+### Common BASH Commands

 Here are some common Bash commands with brief explanations, demonstrations, and exercises for beginners:

 0. To see your Linux distribution: